jina-ai/examples/fashion-example-query/README.md

 ```bash
 python app.py index
 ```
+First up we need to build up an index and then we'll search through this index when we use the query Flow later.
 So what is happening here?
-First up we need to build up an index of our file.
-We'll search through this index when we use the query Flow later.

 There are 10 categories in the fashion-mnist-data